CompositionalIT/farmer/docs/content/api-overview/expressions.md

 > For manipulation of literal values that are known in your Farmer applications, you will not need to use ARM expressions.
 To manipulate such values, you can use standard F# and .NET capabilities.

 #### How do I use ARM expressions?
-Many Farmer builders contain pre-defined ARM expression that can be used for common tasks, such as passing a connection string from a storage account as a KeyVault secret, or a web application setting.
+Many Farmer builders contain pre-defined ARM expressions that can be used for common tasks, such as passing a connection string from a storage account as a KeyVault secret, or a web application setting.

 As an example, a Storage Account config contains a `Key` member that you can supply to a web app as a setting: